 Scott Dils, vice president of sales and marketing, B GSE Group, informs me that we are currently through most of the learning curve.
 Which is not to say that there haven’t been a few very long years since there’s been much to learn.

 The F-35 uses 270v DC power.
-This power supply is more advanced and different in almost every way from 400 Hz power we are used to.
+This power supply is more advanced and different in almost every way than 400 Hz power we are used to.